 * FDA (2000) Technical Report (Aquaresearch Inc.) Haematococcus Pluvialis and Astaxanthin Safety For Human Consumption.
 Spiller GA, Dewell A (2003) Safety of an astaxanthin-rich Haematococcus pluvialis algal extract: a randomized clinical trial.
 J. Med.
 Food 6:51-56.
 Stewart JS, Lignell A, Pettersson A, Elfving E, et al. (2008) Safety assessment of astaxanthin-rich microalgae biomass: Acute and subchronic toxicity studies in rats.
 Food Chem Toxicol 46:3030-6.
 Okada Y, Ishikura M, Maoka T (2009) Bioavailability of astaxanthin in Haematococcus algal extract: the effects of timing of diet and smoking habits.
 Biosci Biotechnol Biochem 73:1928-32

-We recommend 1 capsule of 6mg per day, taken with food to help increase absorption.
+We recommend 1 capsule of 6mg per day, taken preferably with lipid-rich foods such as nuts and oils to help increase absorption.